osrf/vrx-docker/README.md

 * `vorc_server` - contains scripts for building and running the vorc-server container, as well as its Docker files

 * `team_config` - stores the team config files.
-The prepare team scripts look inside of this directory to generate the WAM-V URDF files.
-More details about this below.
+For VORC, this is just a stub file for bookkeeping purpose.

 * `task_config` - stores the task config files.
 The prepare task scripts look inside of this directory to generate the trial world files.
 More details about this below.